davidyack/gulp-webresource/README.md

 The gulp task takes configuration information that provides mapping from file to CRM web resoure.

-For authentication the gulp task just wants a CRM OAuth access token, it doesn't care how you got it.
-So you can use https://xrm.tools/Accesstoken to get it, or use adal.js to do it from within your gulp flow
+For authentication the gulp task can use either user/password or an access token, it doesn't care how you got it.
+So you can use https://xrm.tools/Accesstoken to get it, or use adal.js to do it from within your gulp flow, or if you use the example below we take care of the calls to get the AccessToken

 When used in combination with watch and a cache task - you can configure the gulpfile to watch for changes in web resources and only upload those that have changed.
 Look at the gulp file in ./tests for an example